Australian dollar: Background

-In 1937, a Banking Royal Commission, appointed by the Lyons Government, recommended that Australia adopt "a system of decimal coinage … based upon the division of the Australian pound into 1000 parts".
+In 1937, a banking royal commission, appointed by the Lyons government, recommended that Australia adopt "a system of decimal coinage ... based upon the division of the Australian pound into 1000 parts".
 This recommendation was not accepted either.

 Adoption of the dollar

-In February 1959, Treasurer Harold Holt appointed a Decimal Currency Committee, chaired by Walter D. Scott, to examine the merits of decimalisation.
+In February 1959, treasurer Harold Holt appointed a Decimal Currency Committee, chaired by Walter D. Scott, to examine the merits of decimalisation.
 The committee reported in August 1960 in favour of decimalisation and proposed that a new currency be introduced (from February 1963), to be modelled on South Africa's replacement of the South African pound with the rand (worth 10 shillings or 1/2 pound).
-The Menzies Government announced its support for decimalisation in July 1961, but delayed the process in order to give further consideration to the implementation process.
+The Menzies government announced its support for decimalisation in July 1961, but delayed the process in order to give further consideration to the implementation process.
 In April 1963, Holt announced that a decimal currency was scheduled to be introduced in February 1966, with a base unit equal to 10 shillings, and that a Decimal Currency Board would be established to oversee the transition process.

 A public consultation process was held in which over 1,000 names were suggested for the new currency.
+This was reduced to a shortlist of seven names: austral, crown, dollar, pound, regal, tasman and royal.
 In June 1963, Holt announced that the new currency would be called the "royal".
 This met with widespread public disapproval, and three months later it was announced that it would instead be named the "dollar".

-The Australian pound was replaced by the Australian dollar on 14 February 1966 with the conversion rate of A$2 = A£1.
-Since Australia was still part of the fixed-exchange sterling area, the exchange rate was fixed to the pound sterling at a rate of A$1 = 8 U.K. shillings (or UK£1 = A$2.50, and in turn UK£1 = US$2.80).
+The pound was replaced by the dollar on 14 February 1966 with the conversion rate of A$2 = £A1.
+For example, a pre-decimal amount of nine pounds, sixteen shillings and sixpence (£A9 16s 6d) became $19.65 in terms of dollars and cents.
+Since Australia was still part of the fixed-exchange sterling area, the exchange rate was fixed to the pound sterling at a rate of A$1 = 8s sterling (or £1 (UK) = A$2.50, and in turn £1 (UK) = 2.80).
 In 1967, Australia effectively left the sterling area when the pound sterling was devalued against the US dollar from US$2.80 to US$2.40, but the Australian dollar chose to retain its peg to the US dollar at A$1 = US$1.12 (hence appreciating in value versus sterling).

 The Australian dollar is legal tender in its external territories: Christmas Island, Cocos (Keeling) Islands, and Norfolk Island; and is also official currency in Kiribati, Nauru, and Tuvalu.
-It was legal tender in Papua New Guinea until 31 December 1975 when it was replaced by the Papua New Guinean kina, and in Solomon Islands until 1977 when it was replaced by the Solomon Islands dollar.
+It was legal tender in Papua New Guinea until 31 December 1975 when it was replaced by the kina, and in Solomon Islands until 1977 when it was replaced by the Solomon Islands dollar.